 Gather your ingredients, follow the cooking steps, and then sit back, prop your feet up, and savor the masterpiece that you have created - Texas-style chili.

-Other Chili Recipes
+Other Delicious Chili Recipes

 Looking for other delicious chili recipes like this?
 Try these: